distro-core-curated-mirrors/klish/docs/klish3.en.md

 ### Item references

-Some tags have attributes that are references to other tags that are defined In configuration files, elements.
-For example, `VIEW` has a `ref` attribute, with the help of the which creates a "copy" of the third-party `VIEW` at the current location in the schema.
-Or the tag `PARAM` has a `ptype` attribute, which is used to refer to `PTYPE`, defining the parameter type.
+Some tags have attributes that are references to other tags that are defined in the configuration files.
+For example, `VIEW` has a `ref` attribute, which allows to create a "copy" of the another `VIEW` at the current location in the schema.
+Or the tag `PARAM` has a `ptype` attribute, which is used to refer to `PTYPE`, actually defining the parameter type.
 Klish has its own "language" for organizing references.
 You can to say it is a highly simplified analog of file system paths or XPath.

-The path to an element in klish is typed by specifying all of its parent elements with the separator `/`.
+The path to an element in klish is a set of all its parent elements with the `/` separator.
 The name of an element is the value of its `name` attribute.
 Path also starts with the `/` character, indicating the root element.

 > Relative paths are not supported at this time